PurdueCAM2Project/CAM2RetrieveData/Retrieval/Code/README.md

   -d DURATION, --duration DURATION: Duration of time to archive snapshots from the cameras.
 Required for -l argument.

   -i INTERVAL, --interval INTERVAL: Interval between snapshots from each camera.
 Required for -l argument.
+Note:

+To save MySQL query results into text file, use the following command:

+mysql -uroot -p -e "select * from database_name.table_name" > filename.txt

+Enter password and file will be saved.